Community Mental Health Services Block Grant

-The Community Mental Health Services Block Grant is the Center for Mental Health Services (CMHS).
-CMHS is one of three centers within the Substance Abuse and Mental Health Services Administration (SAMHSA), and agency of the U.S. Department of Health and Human Services (HHS).
+The Community Mental Health Services Block Grant is funded through the Center for Mental Health Services (CMHS).
+CMHS is one of three centers within the Substance Abuse and Mental Health Services Administration (SAMHSA), and an agency of the U.S. Department of Health and Human Services (HHS)

 The California State Department Health Care Services (DHCS) administers the block grant and allocates the funds each year to the 58 local county mental health plans (MHPs).
 The MHPs and their contracted providers deliver a broad array of treatment and support services that include over 150 individual programs supported by the block grant.

 In order to receive the formula allocation, each county is required to submit an annual application or expenditure plan that includes a narrative detailing their intended use of the funds.
 In addition, the county application must include a Federal Grant Detailed Provider Budget for each program, and signed assurances accepting the Block grant funds under the conditions established by governing federal and State laws, regulations and guidelines, as well as specific conditions included in their county application.